kokizzu/kmt1/README.md

-# README
+# KMT1

-test meilisearch and tarantool using go
+evaluating meilisearch and tarantool with go

 ```
 cd $GOPATH